Juan Bautista de Toledo

 Juan Bautista de Toledo (c.
 1515 – 19 May 1567) was a Spanish architect.
 He was educated in Italy, in the Italian High Renaissance.
 As many Italian renaissance architects, he had experience in both architecture and military and civil public works.
 He was born, either in Toledo or in Madrid, around 1515.
 He died on 19 May 1567 in Madrid, and was buried in Madrid in the choir of the primitive “Convento de Santo Tomás, Iglesia de la Santa Cruz”.

 Career

 De Toledo perhaps started his career in architecture in Rome, between 1534 and 1541, working for Michelangelo and Pope Paul III (Alessandro Farnese), completing the courtyard of Palazzo Farnese.
 Then, possibly, he continued his training in the construction site of St. Peter's Basilica, under the direction of Antonio da Sangallo the Younger.
 Another hypothesis is that he worked for Antonio da Sangallo the Younger in both Fortaleza da Basso, Florence and St. Peter’s Basilica of Rome.

-Juan Bautista de Toledo, an enigmatic and puzzling personality, was known in Florence and Rome as Giovanni Battista de Alfonsis.
-However, in Naples and Madrid, he was identified as Juan Bautista de Toledo: both Spanish architects had the same hand writing.
-Perhaps, his true name was Juan Bautista de Toledo Alfonsis.
+The identity of Juan Bautista de Toledo is not entirely clear.
+In Florence and Rome as Giovanni Battista de Alfonsis, while in Naples and Madrid he was identified as Juan Bautista de Toledo: Notably, the handwriting attributed to the two Spanish architects appears to be identical.
+This raises the possibility that his full name may have been Juan Bautista de Toledo Alfonsis.